akang05/Alvin-Kang-blog/index.md

 ---

+## 💬 The Challenge of Natural Language Interfaces
+Natural language interfaces (NLIs) sound simple — just “type what you want.”
+But in practice, building one that truly understands users is extremely difficult.

+### Common Challenges:
+- **Ambiguity:** A single phrase can have multiple meanings (“sales by region” could mean by country, by state, or by city).
+- **Context:** Users may leave out key details, assuming the system “knows” what they mean.
+- **Synonyms and variations:** People use different words for the same concept (“income,” “revenue,” or “sales”).
+- **Visualization mapping:** Translating abstract language into visual encodings (axes, marks, colors) is not straightforward.

+Most earlier systems either forced users to use **structured commands** (“show bar chart of sales by country”) or made **incorrect assumptions**.

+*DataTone* addressed this by letting users **guide the system** through interactive clarifications — a human–computer partnership.

+---

 ## 🤔 The Problem: Ambiguity in Natural Language
-Natural language is powerful — but also messy.
+Natural language is powerful — but messy.
 When a user types something like “sales by region over time,” there are many possible interpretations:
 - Which dataset should it use?
 - Should “region” refer to country, state, or city?
 - Should “over time” be shown as a line chart or bar chart?